hedyhli/gelim/README.md

 # gelim

-a minimalist line-mode gemini client, written in go.
+a minimalist line-mode gemini client written in go.

 **WARNING: the project is still in its early stages so do expect bugs and incomplete features, if you encounter them, or would like to suggest an